 The UTC constantly evolves, developing and refining its initiatives in response to community feedback.
 The Centre also links with our Tailored Support Programme: beneficiaries of Tailored Support can come to the UTC for training and employment, enabling them to develop skills and pursue their ambitions.

 The Centre is designed to provide skills training and business development, community support groups, and a comfortable and welcoming environment in which to socialise.
-We are developing workshops to teach carpentry, construction, metalwork and woodwork, arts and media, business, and sewing.
+The UTC houses formal training programs for the local community, enabling us to deliver vocational initiatives in construction and building, printing and carving, tailoring, photography, and radio broadcasting.
+We are now looking to broaden this remit to include ceramics, agri-business, and financial management and accountancy.
 Visitors will soon share access to an internet and computer room, seminar meeting spaces, and a multimedia library stocking books and presentations to educate users about albinism in a free, inclusive and accessible way.

 Training equips community members with the skills, abilities and confidence to pursue their own visions of personal betterment.
 People go on to find new employment, establish businesses and launch entrepreneurial projects.
 Standing Voice provides long-term assistance to facilitate these achievements, and the doors of the UTC remain open for mentoring, further learning, equipment and career advice.
 The Centre is a lifelong pillar of support for the Ukerewe community, leaving social inclusion in its wake.

 "The UTC has integrated us into society and made us proud of who we are "